 Tips to Inflate Tires Safely

 Wait until your tires are cool.
 Do not inflate when the temperature is extremely high or when you just finished a long trip, the tires will be very hot.
-It is best to inflate your tires when they are cool and dry, and you are in a safe place like a service station or at home.
+It is best to inflate your tires when they are cool and dry, and you are in a safe place like a service station or at home (if you know how to inflate tyres all by yourself :)).
 There is no need to jack up your car just to inflate the tires, you can do this with your car resting on the ground normally.

-If you enjoyed this, take a look at our guide on how much money to pay for your new car!
+If you enjoyed this, take a look at our guide on BMW tire pressure by models